dada994a/Rise-Latest-Source-leak/README.md

 Thanks to Alan for the mistake.
 This is your responsibility.

 **Note**: If you have any issues, blame Alan, not us.
-Also, we are not sure if it will work, but we have included some libraries taken from an old source.
+Also, we are not sure if it will work, but we have included some Files taken from an old source.

 Enjoy!